KKurzawa/C6Weather-Dashboard/README.md

 ## Usage

 When the page is loaded we see a text box with a search button below.
 When the user enters a city in the text box and clicks the submit button, the selected city's current weather and 5 day forecast is displayed.
 The city name is displayed in a list with all other recent searches.
+When the city in the displayed list is clicked, it's current weather and 5 day forecast are displayed.

 Screenshots:
 ![img1](https://github.com/KKurzawa/C6Weather-Dashboard/blob/main/assets/images/img1.png)